Six Dollar Family

 You can use these in two different ways.
 Which way you use is up to you.

-First, you can lather the bar with your hands and then use your hands to soap your hair.
+First, you can lather the shampoo bar with your hands and then use your hands to soap your hair.
 This method would be best for those who have fine hair or for use on children.

 The second way to use shampoo bars is to wet the bar and rub it across your hair.
 As the shampoo begins to coat your hair, lather it up well with your hands.